Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Tsallis statistics and methodology

-Here the sum runs for three kind of the particles $\pi^+, K^+$, and $p$.
+Here, the sum runs for three kind of the particles $\pi^+, K^+$, and $p$ considering that those are the most abundant in productions.
 The factor $2$ in front of the right side takes into account of the associated anti-particles, $\pi^-, K^-$, and $\bar{p}$.
-The degeneracy factors are unity for pions and kaons and $2$ for protons.
+The degeneracy factors ($g$) are unity for pions and kaons and $2$ for protons.
 At mid-rapidity, Eq.~\ref{Tsallis:rapidity} reduces to the form,

 This equation (\ref{Tsallis:rapidity0}) has been used to fit invariant momentum spectra of identified particles.
 The centrality dependent finite chemical potential $\mu$ has been considered for the RHIC energy~\cite{STAR-BES1,Debadeepti-thesis-2019}, whereas at LHC energies $\mu$ has been approximated to zero.